What Are Risk Factors?

 - Sometimes risks are generated because of the human capital of the organization.
-Few mentions could be incompetent staff, labor shutdowns, unethical practices followed by employees, dishonesty, and embezzlement of money, etc.
+Few mentions could be incompetent staff, labor shutdowns, unethical practices followed by employees, dishonesty, embezzlement of money, etc.

 - Last but not least, a risk also persists regarding the physical assets of the business.
 Irrespective of digitization or technological advancements, an organization would require some physical assets to manage its day-to-day activities.
 If tangible or intangible assets fall prey to irregularities, it also causes deep suffering.
-The significant risks perpetrated in this area could be loss, theft, or damage to assets, which could lead to interruption, halt, or shutdown or business activities or business.
+The significant risks perpetrated in this area could be loss, theft, or damage to assets, leading to interruption, halt, or shutdown or business activities or business.

 #2 – External

 - Natural Risks: Risks that originated from natural causes are also severe and unpredictable.
-It could affect the business in multiple ways such as operations, damage to physical assets, closure of stores hit by natural calamities, etc. It is considered as one of the biggest threats, but, fortunately, adequate insurance, could provide excellent support in these situations.
+It could affect the business in multiple ways such as operations, damage to physical assets, closure of stores hit by natural calamities, etc. It is considered as one of the biggest threats, but, fortunately, adequate insurance could provide excellent support in these situations.

 - Political Risks: Every govt has its policies and agendas in place.
-A business could get affected by the govt. policies about finance, taxes, import/export, tariffs, etc. Though risks emanating from political events are entirely predictable as the parties mention their agendas in the election manifesto or a general idea about the upcoming policies are available in the public domain.
+A business could get affected by the govt.
+Policies about finance, taxes, import/export, tariffs, etc. Though risks emanating from political events are entirely predictable as the parties mention their agendas in the election manifesto or a general idea about the upcoming policies are available in the public domain.
 Some insurance plans could protect businesses from risk initiating from political uncertainties, war, import/export regulations, etc.

 How to Calculate Risk Factor in Business?

-In some cases, such as risk factors related to natural calamities, and economic issues, it is complicated to assess the damage laden by risk factors, but in other cases, it could be devised.
+In some cases, such as risk factors related to natural calamities and economic issues, it is complicated to assess the damage laden by risk factors.
+Still, in other cases, it could be devised.
 Businesses generally have a dedicated department taking care of issues arising from various types of risks.
 The calculation of impacts by a risk factor could be done by assuming a probability of such an event happening by multiplying it with the expected damage entailed by the risk factor.
 For example, the assessment of loss expected from a fire to the factory of an entity could be calculated by a 10% chance (assumed) of happening multiplied by $10 million value of a property.

 Risk Management in Business